dddicillo/3901-tutorial/README.md

     var myPet = pet("Husky");

 The outer function defines a variable called type, and the inner function has access to the type variable of the outer function.
 The inner function is returned thereby is visible to outer scopes.
-Finally:
+Finally when this is called:

 	myPet();

-return "Husky"
+it returns "Husky"

 More about Closures can be found [here][Closures]